Menu

 Go Cornish

 At our school we are keen that the children learn some Cornish language and we teach the children some basic vocabulary and phrases.
-We are also working towards the Go Cornish Bronze Award and much of our curriculum has Cornish links.
+We have been awarded our Go Cornish Bronze Award and much of our curriculum has Cornish links.

 Curriculum 2014